HALRobotics/HAL.Documentation/docs/decode/2-Cell/Contents.md

 #### Requirements to follow along:

-- HAL Robotics FlowBuilder installed on a PC.
+- HAL Robotics _decode_ installed on a PC.
 See [Installation](../../Overview/0-Administration-and-Setup/Contents.md#01-install) if you need to install the software.
 - An open [project](../1-Getting-Started/Contents.md#11-projects)
 - Reading the [Create a Reference](#23-create-a-reference) tutorial is highly recommended.

 #### Background:

-[Parts](../../Overview/Glossary.md#part) serve two roles in FlowBuilder and come in two variants.
+[Parts](../../Overview/Glossary.md#part) serve two roles in _decode_ and come in two variants.
 Firstly, [Parts](../../Overview/Glossary.md#part) can be used to populate your [Cells](../../Overview/Glossary.md#cell) with environmental elements such as pedestals, tables or tool holders which can in turn be used as [References](../../Overview/Glossary.md#reference) for your [Toolpaths](../../Overview/Glossary.md#toolpath).
 They can also be used as the basis geometry for [Toolpaths](../../Overview/Glossary.md#toolpath), e.g. following edges or surfaces.
 When we import [Parts](../../Overview/Glossary.md#part) for the environment, we optimise them for performance.
 To retain all the geometric data and therefore enable the latter use, use a **CAD Model** instead.
 Both are grouped here because the settings and workflow are almost identical and we'll use [Parts](../../Overview/Glossary.md#part) as a general term for both below.

 #### How to: